Alien TV

-Alien TV is an live action/CG animation series produced by Entertainment One and Pop Family Entertainment for Netflix.
+Alien TV is a live action/CG animation television series produced by Entertainment One and Pop Family Entertainment for Netflix.
 The plot revolves around a television news crew consisting of the extraterrestrials Ixbee, Pixbee and Squee, who are sent to learn about the planet Earth.

 The series premiered on the Nine Network's multichannel 9Go! in Australia on 23 November 2019.
-A second season is scheduled for a March 19, 2021 release on Netflix.
+A second season was released March 19, 2021 on Netflix.
 There are no plans for a season 3.